SteeltoeOSS/Documentation/README.md

 For working on any non-trivial changes, there are several ways to build and run the site locally.

+### Basic build and run

+The easiest way to build and run the site is this command: `docfx build --serve --port 8082`.

 ### Build API docs for Steeltoe 2 and 3

 Building the API docs is not required for the site to run locally.